 Our Mission & History

 Catholic Charities of Onondaga County helps people in need regardless of their religion, race, ethnicity, or nationality.
-We assist nearly 13,000 people annually through programs for people of all ages and stages of life.
+In 2023, we assisted 14,700 people through programs for people of all ages and stages of life.
 We believe that all people have infinite value and are worthy of our respect and compassion.
 Above all, we are committed to creating hope and transforming lives.

 Mission Statement